 If you are based elsewhere in Australia please contact Liesda Marsdon to discuss mentorship opportunities in your city.

 Inclusion, diversity and wellbeing are core values at Deloitte and among our highest priorities as a business.
 Diversity welcomes everyone no matter their background, and the creation of a truly inclusive culture allows each individual to bring their best self to work each day to reach their full potential.
 We believe that fostering an inclusive culture unleashes the power of our diversity, and that being a leader, by definition, means being an inclusive leader.

 These values and priorities are reflected in the ethos of Deloitte Access Economics and in our commitment to bringing gender equality to the economics profession.
 We are a strong advocate for diversity and have created Model your future... with Deloitte Access Economics to champion economics and policy as a profession and career path.

 At Deloitte, we care about your privacy

 Deloitte Access Economics has developed a mentoring program for eligible university students.
 Participation in this program is entirely voluntary.
-However, if you choose to participate, you will be required to submit an updated resume and a cover letter.
+However, if you choose to participate, you will be required to submit an updated resume, cover letter and academic transcript.